gizatechxyz/giza-cli/docs/README.md

 * Model transpilation with `transpile`
 * Create a proof from of a `casm.json` file with `prove`

-In the future each new resource added to Giza will have its corresponding capabaility in the CLI.
+In the future each new resource added to Giza will have its corresponding capability in the CLI.

 ## ✨ What's new?